Inclusive Local Economies

 - be based and active within the City of Toronto; and

 - be registered as a charity through the Canada Revenue Agency.

-For 2016 awards, letters of interest for Opportunities Fund grants will be accepted on or before:
+For 2019 awards, letters of interest to the Opportunities Fund will be accepted on or before:

 The Inclusive Local Economies Program can fund only organizations that have a current charitable registration number from the Canada Revenue Agency.
 If your organization is a not-for-profit — but not a registered charity — you can apply through a joint application with a registered charity with which you have a working relationship and whose mission complements your own.